 As director of international law at CIGI, Oonagh Fitzgerald established and oversees CIGI’s international law research agenda, which includes policy-relevant research on issues of international economic law, environmental law, intellectual property law and innovation, and Indigenous law.

-Mark Jewett is a senior fellow with CIGI's International Law Research Program.
+Mark Jewett is a CIGI senior fellow.
 He is counsel to Bennett Jones LLP, where his practice focuses on domestic and international aspects of financial law.
 At CIGI, he will research and write on sovereign debt and cross-border insolvency.

 Steven L. Schwarcz is a CIGI senior fellow and the Stanley A. Star Professor of Law & Business at Duke University.
 At CIGI, Steven leads research on systemic risk and financial regulation, corporate governance of systemically important firms, cross-border resolution measures and sovereign debt restructuring.